 For students with an Education, Health and Care plan, yearly reviews take place - these reviews are flexible and may be held more frequently if necessary.
 Discussion with subject teachers, Directors of Learning and members of the Specialised Learning Team are an additional means of being involved.
-Every young person on the Inclusion registers at E (has an Education, Health and Care Plan) will have a Key Worker.
-They not only provide a consistent link and contact for the student in school, but also a direct contact for parents and carers .
+Every young person on the Inclusion registers at E (has an Education, Health, and Care Plan) will have linked Key Worker, however, all staff are responsible for all aspects of a young person's educational journey.